-- (i) he has not attained the age of eighteen years; - (ii) he has been convicted by a court in India of any offence involving moral turpitude and sentenced to imprisonment unless a period of five years has elapsed since his release; - (iii) the Tribunal has directed that he shall be disqualified for being chosen or for being office-bearer of a Trade Union for a period specified therein. - (2) No member of the Council of Ministers or a person holding an office of profit (not being an engagement or employment in an establishment or industry with which the Trade Union is connected) in the Union or a State shall be a member of the executive or other Office-bearer of a Trade Union. - 22.
-(1) Where a dispute arises between-
+- 21. (1) A person shall be disqualified for being chosen as, and for being, a member of the executive or any other office-bearer of a registered Trade Union, if- - (i) he has not attained the age of eighteen years; - (ii) he has been convicted by a court in India for any offence involving moral turpitude and sentenced to imprisonment unless a period of five years has elapsed since his release; - (iii) the Tribunal has directed that he shall be disqualified for being chosen or for being office-bearer of a Trade Union for a period specified therein.

+- (2) No member of the Council of Ministers or a person holding an office of profit (not being an engagement or employment in an establishment or industry with which the Trade Union is connected) in the Union or a State shall be a member of the executive or other office-bearer of a Trade Union. - 22.
+(1) Where a dispute arises between -